giesse/SimpleNews/STATUS.md

 ## Key Areas for Immediate Focus

-1.  **Frontend Development**: Initialize the Next.js application and build the basic UI components for displaying articles.
+1.  **Frontend Development**: Build the basic UI components for displaying articles on top of the existing Next.js boilerplate.
 2.  **Scraping Service**: Implement the service to fetch articles from specified sources.
 3.  **LLM Integration**: Build the service to handle communication with the local LLM, including the summarization and categorization logic.